-Wherever possible, use bags you already have at home – such as backpacks or cloth bags – for your shopping.
-Keep some in your car and carry one with you so you never need to take a single-use plastic bag.
+Wherever possible, use bags you already have at home such as backpacks or cloth bags for your shopping.
+Keep them handy so that you never need to take a single-use plastic bag.
 Reusable cloth bags such as cotton, calico or bamboo are a more sustainable choice because they are made from natural fibres.
-You could even get creative and make your own reusable bags from old clothes and material.

 Rid your home of dangerous and toxic waste responsibly, with the free Detox your Home program.

 “Working together, we pledge to play our part and take action on climate change for Victoria, our country and our planet.”